web

 Yes, you will receive email confirmation once your booking has been made.

-Once your course is booked you will recieve an email from our finance department, this will contain details on how to pay for your course via bank transfer.
+Once your course is booked you will receive an email from our finance department, this will contain details on how to pay for your course via bank transfer.
 Invoices are raised within approximately 7 days of the booking being made and are due for payment within 30 days of the date of the invoice.

 Free parking is available on site.